lanl/PYSEQM/docs/source/Initialization.rst

     from seqm.MolecularDynamics import Molecular_Dynamics_Langevin

-**Required for KSA-XL Born-Oppenheimer Molecular Dynamics:**
+**Required for Extended-Lagrangian Born-Oppenheimer Molecular Dynamics:**

-Implements an efficient Born-Oppenheimer MD scheme using extended Lagrangian and Krylov subspace methods for long, accurate simulations on quantum surfaces.
+Implements an extended Lagrangian Born-Oppenheimer MD (XL-BOMD) scheme and an improved Krylov subspace approximation (KSA) scheme for the integration of the electronic equations of motion within XL-BOMD termed as KSA-XL-BOMD for long, accurate MD simulations.

 .. code-block:: python

+    # basic XL-BOMD
+    from seqm.MolecularDynamics import XL_BOMD
+    # XL-BOMD with Krylov subspace approximation for the integration of the electronic equations of motion
     from seqm.MolecularDynamics import KSA_XL_BOMD